Introduction and features

 You could say the same about Android TV, with its recommendations carousel only dealing in Google services, but with the Fire TV Amazon it’s not just a bias – it feels like the be-all and end-all of searched-for content.

-You do have access to Netflix, and a host of other service providers, but their icon-only existence on the home screen makes them feel as much of an afterthought as the other video services on Roku.
+You do have access to Netflix and iPlayer, and a host of other service providers, but their icon-only existence on the home screen makes them feel as much of an afterthought as the other video services on the NOW TV box.

 I’m also not 100% sold on the 30Hz limitations of the Fire TV’s Ultra HD connection.
 Right now it’s not a huge issue, with most video running at 24fps, but there are times, when running on a 4K TV, when it feels like it’s running the hardware at the ragged edge.